Black hole: Charge

-Most black holes are believed to have an approximately neutral charge.
-For example, Michal Zajaček, Arman Tursunov, Andreas Eckart, and Silke Britzen found the electric charge of Sagittarius A*, the black hole at the center of the Milky Way galaxy, to be at least ten orders of magnitude below the theoretical maximum.
-If a black hole were to become charged, particles with an opposite sign of charge would be pulled in by the extra electromagnetic force, while particles with the same sign of charge would be repelled, neutralizing the black hole.
-This effect may not be as strong if the black hole is also spinning.
-The presence of charge can reduce the diameter of the black hole by up to 38% and moves the innermost stable circular orbit inwards, regardless whether the particles in the ISCO are electrically charged or electrically neutral.
+Black holes are believed to have an approximately neutral charge.
+For example, Michal Zajaček, Arman Tursunov, Andreas Eckart, and Silke Britzen found the electric charge of Sagittarius A* to be at least ten orders of magnitude below the theoretical maximum.
+If a black hole were to become charged, particles with an opposite sign of charge would be pulled in by the extra electromagnetic force, while particles with the same sign of charge would be repelled, neutralising the black hole.
+This effect operates even more rapidly if the black hole is also spinning.
+A spinning black hole in a magnetic field creates an electric field which would interact with charged particles.
+Since black holes have so few measurable intrinsic properties, techniques for measuring charge are of interest to astrophysics even if the values may be very small.